CharleRoger/TimeToBuild/README.md

 Reverting to the VAB or SPH reverts back to before the construction of the vessel.

-The ability to launch from the launchpad and runway facilities, as well as the launch site selector in those facilities and the editor, are currently disabled.
-These are planned to take on new functionality in the future (see planned features below).
+The ability to launch from the launchpad and runway facilities is currently disabled.
+These facilities are planned to take on new functionality in the future (see planned features below).

 #### Configuration